apostrophecms/apostrophe/packages/db-connect/docs/collections.md

 ## findOneAndUpdate(query, update, options)

 Finds a document, updates it, and returns it.
-Useful for atomic read-modify-write operations.
+Note: this operation uses a read-modify-write pattern and is **not atomic**.
+See the [Atomicity](../README.md#atomicity) section in the README.

 ```js
 const result = await collection.findOneAndUpdate(